Computer Science (updated 8.20.2018):

 If you are going to do a directed study with a professor other than your major professor, then you will need to get your major professors signature of approval as well.
 Communication is key!!
-If you have any questions or problems in filling out this form, please contact the CSE Graduate Administrative Assistant at Melanie.Dewey@unt.edu or stop in the CSE office and speak to Melanie.
+If you have any questions or problems in filling out this form, please contact the CSE Graduate Administrative Assistant at email@example.com or stop by the CSE offices.

 Maintaining Graduate Standing

 All graduate students are expected to make satisfactory progress toward a degree.
 An overall B average must be maintained, and two courses per year (not previously attempted) must be completed or evidence submitted showing activity in thesis or dissertation work.

 For the M.S.
 Degree, all requirements must be completed within six years from the date of admission.
 Students accepted in the Ph.D. program must be admitted to candidacy within three or five years from their date of admission to the Ph.D. program depending on whether or not the student already has a Master's degree.
 After admission to candidacy, all requirements, including the dissertation and the final oral exam, must be completed within five additional years.